 There are a few ways to strain an agua fresca.
 You can use a small strainer placed over your glass, strain through a fine mesh sieve into a bowl or jug, or use a cheesecloth.

 These fruity drinks will soon cool you down!
-There are also lots of fun ideas on my mocktails page for some fizz and bubbles, such as my elegant pomegranate ginger mocktail, or choose from my healthy smoothies.
+There are also lots of fun ideas on my mocktails page for some fizz and bubbles, such as my elegant pomegranate ginger mocktail and refreshing cucumber mint mocktail.
+Some more ideas:

 - 1.5 cups blueberries